 Founded in 2011, Zoom does not need an introduction.
 While most people use their meeting solution, Zoom Video Webinar is a robust option.
 Key features include the ability to host breakout sessions.
 Zoom has basic registration capabilities.
 They offer a range of integration with CRM and marketing automation solutions.
 Unlike most tools in this guide, they require software to be installed.

 Best for: External and internal webinars & team meetings

-Runner-ups: BigMarker (video review)
+Runner-ups: BigMarker (see our in-depth review)

 Virtual event platform comparison: internal meeting tools reviews